Phone Conferences: How to Join or Host a Conference Call From Anywhere on Any Device

 If you’re a fan of data (or keeping tabs on your team), you can use built-in call analytics to see who joined and how long they participated for.
 Many conference calling services also have more advanced analytics, which might be able to show you when activity picked up or dropped off during the meeting, to help you better structure your meetings in the future.

 Sometimes, people just can’t make it to your teleconference and you could really benefit from recording features.
 Sometimes you might need to go back and listen to what Bob from accounting said about the cost of the widgets at around the 20-minute mark.
-You might have done such a great job of presenting the facts that you want to share your call with more people.
+You might have done such a great job of articulating facts that you want to transcribe your words so they can be shared with more people.

 Whatever your reason, you should have conference call recording features available so people can listen to them in the future.